Nagitch/mujina-prod-site/site/README.md

 ## Features

+- 🎉 **Fully up-to-date with SvelteKit 1.0!**
 - ⚡️ **Super fast static site generation with hydration**.
 Every route is compiled down to static HTML and routed with (optional) JavaScript, thanks to the SvelteKit static adapter (pre-installed)
-- 📦 **Zero-config prefetching** for automatic, fast background preloading of all top-level pages
+- 📦 **Zero-config preloading** for automatic, fast background preloading of all top-level pages
 - ✍️ **Markdown support** with a pre-configured blog
 	- 📑 **Pagination** included (_can customize posts per page_)
 	- ✅ **Category pages** included